efabless/caravel_user_project/docs/source/index.rst

 Starting your project
 ---------------------

 #.
-To start the project you first need to create a new repository based on the `caravel_user_project <https://github.com/efabless/caravel_user_project/>`_ template and make sure your repo is public and includes a README.
+To start the project you first need to create a new repository based on the `caravel_user_project <https://github.com/efabless/caravel_user_project/>`_ and make sure your repo is public and includes a README.

-   *   Follow https://github.com/efabless/caravel_user_project/generate to create a new repository.
+# NOTE:  You cannoty use the create from template feature as this points to main branch based on SKY130.

+   *   Create a blank repo for your project on github.
+Copy the URL for the new project from github.

    *   Clone the reposity using the following command:

        .. code:: bash

-    	git clone <your github repo URL>
+    	git clone https://github.com/efabless/caravel_user_project.git <my_project>

+	cd <my_project>

+	git remote add MYREPO <repo URL for your project>

+	git push MYREPO

 #.
 To setup your local environment run:

     .. code:: bash

-    	cd <project_name> # project_name is the name of your repo

     	mkdir dependencies